 Jamie's Baby Quilt

 From Nancy: This quilt was made for my newest grandson, Jamie.
 I started with the embroidered blocks and decided to incorporate the log cabins.
-The size is 54 x 60.
-I used flannel backing and 100-percent cotton batting.Continue to 46 of 80 below.
+The size is 54 inches by 60 inches.
+I used flannel backing and 100 percent cotton batting.Continue to 46 of 80 below.

 46 of 80

 Blue Rubber Ducky Quilt

 This crib-size crazy quilt includes machine-embroidered rubber duckies.Continue to 47 of 80 below.

 47 of 80